Guy Smith: Founder of the Gun Facts Project

 22:01.82 – Brian David Crane

-22:28.43 – Guy
+22:28.43 – Guy Smith

-Yeah, well, we’ll say on the high end between the twenty seven and ten percent ah on the high end 37% either come from legal sources or personal transfers some of which may be legal.
+Yeah, we’ll say on the high end between the twenty seven and ten percent ah on the high end 37% either come from legal sources or personal transfers some of which may be legal.

 22:44.21 – Brian David Crane

-23:52.26 – Guy
+23:52.26 – Guy Smith

-Rational correlation here and what you see from the chart and we’ve got 1 beautiful chart up on our site is that if you are between the ages of 14 and 24 and you’re african american and you live in a city.
-Your odds of getting shot are miles above everybody else.
-So while we were doing this research we said okay we know a lot about gangs.
-How can we? you know, find adjunct measures.
-Well.
-There was a documentary that talked about just the war between these crypts and the bloods which started way back in the 1980 s out in Los Angeles in the 30 year war between just those 2 gangs they estimate that there have been about.
-15000 murders to give you perspective about this during the entire 20 year afghan war we lost 2400 service members 2400 versus 15000 .
+So while we were doing this research we said okay.
+We know a lot about gangs.
+How can we find adjunct measures?
+Well , there was a documentary that talked about just the war between these crypts and the bloods which started way back in the 1980s out in Los Angeles in the 30 year war between just those 2 gangs they estimate that there have been about.
+15000 murders to give you perspective about this during the entire 20 year Afghan war we lost 2400 service members 2400 versus 15000.

 26:32.72 – Brian David Crane